chunk should go here.

 Deploy the web site from the developer computer to Windows Azure

-Now that you have created a web site on Windows Azure and generated the necessary deployment user credentials you can deploy the web site from your developer computer to Windows Azure.
-To deploy a web site to Windows Azure using FTP you can use one of several FTP clients available for download on the Internet or you can deploy directly from your development environment if the application supports FTP publishing.
+Now that you have created a web site on Windows Azure and generated the necessary deployment user credentials, you can deploy the web site from your developer computer to Windows Azure.
+To deploy a web site to Windows Azure using FTP, you can use one of several FTP clients available for download on the Internet.
+You can also deploy directly from your development environment if the application that you are using to create your web site supports FTP publishing.
 Since WebMatrix supports FTP publishing, follow these steps to publish the web site you created in WebMatrix to Windows Azure:

 - Open the web site that you created with WebMatrix.